yujunz/gitlab.com-runbooks/docs/patroni/patroni-management.md

 it's not recommended to go this route as converging Chef can undo the pausing action, which can introduce unintended results.

-Instead, we recommend, one at a time, putting replicas into maintenance (see relevant section below), upgrading Patroni through Chef, then putting replicas out of maintenance.
+Instead, we recommend, one at a time, putting replicas into maintenance mode (see relevant section below), upgrading Patroni through Chef, then putting replicas out of maintenance.
 For the primary, we initiate a switchover to one of the upgraded replicas then we upgraded it once it's been demoted.